-Work in one of Whistler’s top hotels on your ski season, working hard to earn the money to make the most of the incredible skiing and snowboarding opportunities here.
+Work in one of Whistler’s top hotels or spas on your ski season, working hard to earn the money to make the most of the incredible skiing and snowboarding opportunities here.
 Whistler is one of the world’s most renowned resorts for its variety of terrain and its amazing powder, so you could not ask for a better place to spend your season.

 Oyster has been working with hotels in Whistler since the year 2000.
 Since then we have arranged work for our hardworking and enthusiastic participants in hotels such as the Fairmont, Delta and Westin – all of the top hotels in the resort.
 Whilst the exact role cannot be confirmed until nearer departure, participants generally work in the housekeeping or food and beverage departments of these distinguished hotels.
 We also work with Scandinave Spa in Whistler, an employer that offers us positions in similar roles.

 Standards of service are extremely high in Canada.
-As such you will begin your work in the hotels in an entry level position, with the opportunity to prove yourself and potentially move into other areas.
+As such you will begin your work in an entry level position, with the opportunity to prove yourself and potentially move into other areas.
 You will need to be punctual, turn up to work in the correct uniform looking smart, have a big smile on your face and be genuinely friendly and courteous to guests.

-The jobs are full time and you can expect an average of 4-5 days work per week across the season.
+The jobs are full time and you can expect an average of 4-5 days work per week across the ski season.
 Working in a tourist resort means that hours vary with season, snow conditions and guest numbers.
 On average you’ll get 2 days off per week to ski or snowboard.
 During peak times such as Christmas you may be working 6 or even 7 days per week.
 In the quieter times you may only get 2-3 days work per week.
 Each pay cheque will be different so there will be times you need to live on a budget.

 If you have worked in a hotel before then do tell us on application as this may help us find a job for you in other hotel departments although this cannot be guaranteed.